bobblet11/HKU-interview/README.md

 USE INSTRUCTIONS:

 This submission has no backend and relies on sessionStorage as a database. all changes made to the website will be lost when the session closes.
+Run the webpage using "npm run dev" in the terminal.
+To reset the data, close the tab and re-open the webpage.

 accounts are:
 ```